pixelsdb/pixels/pixels-turbo/README.md

 Install `Pixels + Trino` following the instructions [HERE](../docs/INSTALL.md).
 Then, deploy the serverless workers following the instructions in the README.md of `pixels-worker-[service]`.
-Currently, we only support AWS Lambda.
-So `pixels-worker-lambda` is the only option.
+Currently, we support AWS Lambda and vHive.
+So the worker service can be `pixels-worker-lambda` or `pixels-worker-vhive`.
 More platform integrations will be provided in the future.

 After that, start Trino and run queries.
 Pixels will automatically push the queries into the serverless workers when Trino is too busy to process the new coming queries.